maxlandon/wiregost/server/module/README.md

 The main goal of the following package structure, and the model of "bundled modules" is to provide locality of information for each module.
-However, some modules may only use a subset of the available bundle structure (ie payloads, scanners, listeners)
+However, some modules may only use a subset of the available bundle structure (ie payloads, scanners, listeners).
+When reusing one of the bundle templates, feel free to add directories and files, and to remove the unneeded ones.

 * `module.go`           - Core functionality of the module, with Run(), Init(), Reload() functions.
 * `metadata.json`       - Module information and options, loaded during module initialization